duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/personal-information-removal/getting-started.md

 ## Can you remove personal information for a family member?

-Personal Information Removal is currently intended for use by only the individual Privacy Pro subscriber.
-Each person that wants to remove their own personal information should purchase their own Privacy Pro subscription.
+Currently, Personal Information Removal is only intended for use by the individual who subscribed to Privacy Pro.
+Each person who wants to remove their own personal information would need to purchase their own Privacy Pro subscription.

+## Is Personal Information Removal available outside the U.S.? {#pir-outside-us}

+Personal Information Removal is only available in the U.S. where data collection is a pervasive issue.
+In the E.U. and many other regions, regulations like GDPR prevent data brokers from collecting and selling personal information without consent in the first place.

 ## What sites does Personal Information Removal cover? {#data-broker-list}